 - Food processor or blender

-- Grill basket or some aluminum foil
+- Grill basket, wire rack, or aluminum foil

 How to Make Homemade Smoked Salsa